ferreiradev/react-native-ts-boilerplate/README.md

 ## Release History

+- 0.2.0 - 2020-04-21
+  - Create and configuring storybook
 - 0.1.0 - 2020-04-12
   - Create md files, init styled components with theme and create component Typography with examples
 - 0.0.1 - 2020-04-10
   - Work in progress

+Here is a summary of changelog.md, so for more details read it

 ## Features